 Bicycle Routes, Attractions Guide & Travel Tips

 This bicycling guide was carefully researched in order to make your cycling experience a memorable one.
-Following you’ll find information on bicycling in historic Old San Juan and the easter neighborbhood of Puerta de Tierra, both officially located in the district of Old San Juan.
+Following you’ll find information on bicycling in historic Old San Juan and the easter neighborhood of Puerta de Tierra, both officially located in the district of Old San Juan.

 Following we’ll provide you with information on suggested bike routes, where to rent a bike, companies offering bicycle tours of Old San Juan, recommended attraction stops and a complete map with the bicycle routes.

 Start your unforgettable bicycling excursion by renting a bike or booking a tour near Bahia Urbana along the southern shore of Old San Juan (more information and map location below).
 You can first ride around Bahia Urbana, then head west on the paved waterfront boardwalk that will take you by the cruise ship piers and Plaza Darsenas along the scenic San Juan Bay.

 Ride along the Historic City Walls & The San Juan Bay

 From Bahia Urbana continues west to the entrance of Paseo de la Princesa and onto this historic paved pathway.
 Ride pass the City Walls and take in the views of the beautiful San Juan Bay as you ride along Paseo de la Princesa which connects to Paseo del Morro (by Fort El Morro) right after you pass the historic San Juan Gate.

 If you’re bike riding in the afternoon, be sure to ride this route between 6 pm and 7 pm to catch the sunset.
 Although there are plans to connect Paseo del Morro to the north side of Old San Juan, the project is still under construction, so you’ll have to turn around.